Dikshita25/my-blogs/content/blog/Testing/setup_detox_with_react_native.md

 ![react-native](/images/envfile.jpg)

+- Add, testID for the element you want to perform action now.
+Move to the source code of your project, identify the element and add testID like below:

+  `testID={'basics'}`

 - We shall now modify our firstTest.e2e.js to verify some elements from the react welcome page

 ```describe('Verify the react welcome page elements', () => {